 What are the best ways to start training your puppy from a young age?

 Begin training your puppy as early as 6 to 8 weeks old, focusing on basic commands and housebreaking.
 Use positive reinforcement by rewarding good behavior instead of punishing mistakes.
 Consistency is key, so practice daily and be patient as your puppy learns new skills.
-Early training helps prevent bad habits and builds a strong foundation for future obedience.
+Starting early helps prevent bad habits and builds a strong foundation for future training.

 How can I teach my puppy to go outside and do their business?

-What techniques are effective for teaching a puppy to come back when called?
+What techniques are effective for teaching a puppy to come when called?